vxlang/vxlang-page/README.md

 1.0.0
 ---
+- `1.3.0.0`
+  - Added a new packing type, which is different from the existing packer and only allows you to activate cores.
+It is enabled in test mode in this version..
+  - Fixed to be able to compile to specific sections in the Virtualizer's linker.
 - `1.2.9.0`
   - The virtual machine section and the obfuscated code section are merged.
   - Speed up obfuscation conversion and packing.